-ETS is pleased to introduce the ETS® Performance Assessment for School Leaders (PASL).
-The PASL assessment provides a solution, developed by educators for educators, for measuring a school leader candidate's application of knowledge and skills identified as relevant and important for beginning instructional leaders.
+The ETS® Performance Assessment for School Leaders (PASL) assessment provides a solution, developed by educators for educators, for measuring a school leader candidate's application of knowledge and skills identified as relevant and important for beginning instructional leaders.

 Greater, more meaningful data helps inform decisions.
 The PASL assessment helps educator preparation programs make the most effective use of their time by providing an assessment that helps align test takers, cooperating school leaders and supervising instructors to drive student achievement and learning.